neelrawat29/Keppel-BP-Deduplication-Script/readme.md

 # Excel de-duplication script

-A simple script used to find potential duplicates.
+One-time script for finding duplicates via fuzzy matching, created for data migration in some project.
+Putting it here in case I find a use for it some other time.

 Requires Python 3.
 64-bit will probably help if running on larger files.

 ## Installation